-Note GD with small learning rate also converges along the small eigenvalue directions, since the learning rate schedule in~\eqref{eq:gd-lr} covers the small learning rate scheme.
+Note GD with small learning rate also converges along the small eigenvalue directions, since \eqref{eq:gd-lr} covers the small learning rate scheme.
 In complement, the following Theorem~\ref{thm:sgd-bias-smallLR-informal} shows that in the small learning rate regime, SGD is imitating GD and converges along the small eigenvalue directions as well.
-Theorem~\ref{thm:sgd-bias-informal}, \ref{thm:gd-bias-informal} and \ref{thm:sgd-bias-smallLR-informal} together show that, converging along the large eigenvalue directions is a distinct regularization effect that is unique to \emph{SGD} with \emph{moderate learning rate}.
+Theorems~\ref{thm:sgd-bias-informal}, \ref{thm:gd-bias-informal} and \ref{thm:sgd-bias-smallLR-informal} together show that, converging along the large eigenvalue directions is a distinct regularization effect that is unique to \emph{SGD} with \emph{moderate learning rate}.

 \begin{thm}[The directional bias of SGD with small LR, informal] Theorem~\ref{thm:gd-bias-informal} applies to \eqref{eq:sgd} with the following small learning rate scheme

 \end{thm}